 - TEFL Training.
-This includes a pre-departure, 60 hour online course, as well as some practical training at the induction camp in August.
+This includes a pre-departure, online course (takes about 20 hours to complete), as well as some practical training at the induction camp in August.
 The TEFL is officially approved by the Chinese Ministry of Education, Department of Foreign Experts. *Food & Accommodation are also provided free of charge, to all applicants, for the duration of the camp.

 WE ALSO ENSURE THAT YOUR CONTRACT BENEFITS FROM: